-The president as pariah: Trump faces a torrent of retribution over his role in the U.S. Capitol siege
+The president as pariah: Trump faces torrent of retribution over role in U.S. Capitol siege

 Trump and his allies lashed out at the widening condemnation.
 In remarks Tuesday in Alamo, Texas, where he toured a section of border wall, Trump declared that “free speech is under assault like never before,” positioning himself as a victim of the “greatest and most vicious witch hunt” in the nation’s history.
 Before the trip, the president insisted that his 70-minute address to supporters on Jan.
 6 — in which he repeated false claims that he had won the election, implored Vice President Mike Pence and McConnell to block Congress’s certification of Biden’s victory and urged supporters to march on the Capitol — was “totally appropriate.”

-Trump’s son, Eric, blamed the damage to the family business on liberal “cancel culture” ahead of Democratic New York Mayor Bill de Blasio’s announcement Wednesday that the city would cut $17 million in contracts with the Trump Organization over operations of two ice rinks, a golf course and the Central Park Carousel.
+Trump’s son Eric blamed the damage to the family business on liberal “cancel culture” ahead of Democratic New York Mayor Bill de Blasio’s announcement Wednesday that the city would cut $17 million in contracts with the Trump Organization over operations of two ice rinks, a golf course and the Central Park Carousel.

 “It is something that they have been doing to us and others for years,” Eric Trump told The Associated Press.
 “If you disagree with them, if they don’t like you, they try and cancel you.”
 The younger Trump then abruptly hung up the phone when asked if the president had incited the crowd, the wire service reported.